Edwin Koc, ext. 164

 Other highlights from the report include:

-Since 1956, the National Association of Colleges and Employers (NACE) has been the leading source of information about the employment of college graduates.
+About NACE: Since 1956, the National Association of Colleges and Employers (NACE) has been the leading source of information about the employment of college graduates.
 For more information, visit www.naceweb.org.
-NACE maintains a virtual press room for the media at www.naceweb.org/about-us/press/.
+NACE maintains a virtual press room for the media.